Inedo/inedo-docs/Content/proget/installation/installation-guide.md

 ProGet can be installed on a virtual machine or container in the cloud provider of your choice.

 See: [Installing ProGet on AWS Lightsail](https://inedo.com/proget/lightsail_install).

+### Antivirus, EDR, and Filesystem Scanning Tools

+ProGet package storage and service processes must not be actively scanned, filtered, quarantined, locked, modified, or otherwise intercepted by antivirus, EDR, DLP, file-integrity monitoring, backup, or similar filesystem-scanning tools on Windows or Linux.

+These tools frequently interfere with ProGet's file-heavy operations, causing severe performance degradation and intermittent errors.
+They may also mistake ordinary package contents, such as code libraries, scripts, executables, and `.dll` files, for suspicious files and block, quarantine, or modify them.

+ProGet already includes vulnerability scanning and malicious package detection.
+Even if harmful content is stored in ProGet, ProGet stores that content as package data and does not execute it.

 ## Firewall & Network Access
 On Windows, ProGet installs on port 8624 by default, and you should consider changing that after installation to the standard ports of HTTP (80) and/or HTTPS (443) after installation.